 • Zucchini: You’ll need about 4 medium zucchini.
 Feel free to use a mix of zucchini and summer squash!

 • Fresh dill: Dill has such a distinct summery taste that really elevates the overall flavor of this dish.
-You can sub half of the dill with parsley if you wish.
+You can substitute flat-leaf parsley if you wish.

 • Large egg: The egg is essential for binding the ingredients together to form a fritter.

-• All-purpose flour: Forms the texture of the patty.
-Feel free to sub gluten-free flour if needed.
+• All-purpose flour: Feel free to substitute almond flour or a gluten-free flour blend.

 • Baking powder: To help the fritters rise and become light and fluffy.